 (a) the appointed officer may at any time require the production of records and the provision of information; and

-(b) the registered receiver is to furnish the appointed officer with such records and information as he may require.
+(b) the registered receiver is to furnish the appointed officer with such records and information as the officer may require.

+[Regulation 16 amended: SL 2020/255 r.
+20 and 25.]

 17. Opting out of the Scheme

 (1) A grower may opt out of the Scheme for any financial year by notice given to the Director General in accordance with subregulation (2).